header image

 7. #build the hashes for the number sequences with same letters

-9. #for every sequence, sum the numbers it contains
+9. #for every sequence, discount tramadol, sum the numbers it contains

 11. c+=x.to_i; c}; h